Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 So our kids have been to way more farmers’ markets than they would care to.
 But if you’re going to visit one in Edmonton with kids, then I’d recommend Old Strathcona Farmer’s Market (Saturdays only).

 The market is fully indoors, and there are lots of treats on offer suitable for kids.
 For a fun way to arrive, ride the High Level Bridge Streetcar there in summer – it stops right at the back.

 Alberta Railway Museum

 If your kid loves trains or vehicles, then consider paying a visit to the Alberta Railway Museum a short drive northeast of the city.
 For us, our rides on the High Level Bridge Streetcar and on the train and streetcar at Fort Edmonton Park were enough.
 The museum is open on summer weekends only.

 John Janzen Nature Centre

 When I was a kid, we used to love going to John Janzen Nature Centre to peer at little critters in the ponds.
-The kid-focused centre is right beside Fort Edmonton park, but it has been closed and undergoing renovations for a few years.
-It is supposed to reopen in fall of 2021; I’ll report back here once we visit!
+The kid-focused centre is right beside Fort Edmonton park.
+After a long period of rennovation, it finally reopened in summer of 2022.

 Art Gallery of Alberta